 Personal Loans vs Credit Cards

-You have a steady income but like most Australians you still need and would like more money!
-Do you pull out the plastic or call on a personal loan?
+You have a steady income but need a little cash injection - do you pull out the plastic or call on a personal loan?
 There is no right or wrong, it depends on your financial situation and which one works out to be cheaper for what you need/want.

 |Personal Loans||Credit Cards|

 | Interest || Lower interest rate || Higher interest rate |